Why was CREP® formed?

 The primary focus of CREP® will be on:

-- Positioning the United States Registry of Exercise Professionals® (USREPS®) as the primary resource for consumers, employers, referring professionals and other stakeholders to verify exercise professionals holding current NCCA-accredited exercise professional certifications in the United States with global recognition by international partners including EREPS, ICREPS, and registries around the world.
+- Positioning the United States Registry of Exercise Professionals® (USREPS®) as the primary resource for consumers, employers, referring professionals and other stakeholders to verify exercise professionals holding current NCCA-accredited or ISO 17024-compliant exercise professional certifications in the United States with global recognition by international partners including EREPS, ICREPS, and registries around the world.

 - Expanding opportunities for registered exercise professionals by disseminating information as to professional competencies and earning the confidence of consumers, referring health and medical professionals and others through a commitment to best practices for education and credentialing utilized by other health occupations.